 If any of our license agreements is terminated, we would have no further rights to develop and commercialize the product candidate that is the subject of the license.
 The termination of the license agreements related to either of our two prioritized product candidates would significantly and adversely affect our business.
-The termination of any of the remainder of our license agreements could materially and adversely affect our business.
+The termination of any of the remainder of our license agreements could also have a material adverse effect on our business.